Dina Nagar: History

 In 1920, the non-cooperation movement was started by Mahatma Gandhi due to alliance with Khilafat leader Jallianwala Bagh massacre and Rowllat Act.
 The people all over the country responded to the call of Gandhi.
 The Government made every effort to stop the movement and a large number of persons courted imprisonment.
 A durbar was held at Dinanagar to discuss the situation created by Gandhi by H. Harcourt, the Deputy Commissioner.

 Swami Sawtantra Nand founded Dayanand Math in 1938 – an institution that became a center of learning and Ayurveda.
 In the course of time, A Dina Nagar has been known for its Loi, Shawl, and wood industries.
 A number of conduit pipe manufacturing units have been set up hereafter in 1947.
 Dinanagar is spread over 14.36 km2.

 2015 attack

 The 2015 Gurdaspur attack by Pakistani terrorists on the police station in Dinanagar resulted in 10 deaths (including the 3 attackers), and 18 injured.
 Killed were two civilians, Superintendent of Police (Detective) Baljit Singh, two home guards and two policemen.

 Geography

 Location

 Dinanagar is the northernmost town of Punjab state.
 It falls in the Jalandhar division and is sandwiched between the Ravi and Beas Rivers.
-The town shares common boundaries with Pathankot district in the north, Beas River in the north-east, Hoshiarpur districtt in the south-east, Kapurthala district in the south, Amritsar district in the south west and Pakistan in the north-west.
+The town shares common boundaries with Pathankot district in the north, Beas River in the north-east, Mukerian district in the south-east, Kapurthala district in the south, Amritsar district in the south west and Pakistan in the north-west.